 - Wash the cranberries, and remove any that have started to wrinkle.

-- Place cranberries, orange juice and orange zest in a blender.
+- Place cranberries, orange juice, and orange zest in a blender.

 - Pulse until the cranberries are crushed.
 It can be thin and smooth or chunky like a relish.
+I like a roughly chopped mix with some whole berries.

 Keywords: Thanksgiving, Christmas, turkey, brie, gluten free, probiotic, traditional, easy, 3 ingredients or less, no-cook